-9.10.
-Surveillance measures that should be taken to verify the integrity of fuel cladding include, but are not necessarily limited to:
+- 9.10.
+Surveillance measures that should be taken to verify the integrity of fuel cladding include, but are not necessarily limited to: - inspection of new fuel, core components and associated items such as flow restricting devices and locating devices, in accordance with an agreed schedule

-- inspection of new fuel, core components and associated items such as flow restricting devices and locating devices, in accordance with an agreed schedule prior to loading into the core; this inspection (see Ref.
-Core Management and Fuel Handling for Nuclear Power Plants, Safety Standards Series No. NS-G-2.5 [14]) shouldmay include visual, metrological and more sophisticated methods (such as helium tests); - monitoring of thermal and hydraulic conditions such as flow, temperature, pressure and gross and local power, in order to ensure compliance with operational limits and conditions; - monitoring of the reactor coolant's activity and chemical composition (for example, by sample analysis); - appropriate inspection of irradiated fuel before reuse, storage or transport (for example, by visual inspection or leak tests); - monitoring of the activity and chemistry of water or gas in the irradiated fuel storage facilities;

-- monitoring for discharges of radioactive material to the environment.

-9.11.
-Surveillance measures that should be taken to verify the integrity and assess the residual service life of the pressure boundary for the primary reactor coolant include, but are not necessarily limited to:

-- leak rate measurements, for example, by measuring the flow of make-up water to the primary coolant system or the flow to the leakage collection sump (a steady state condition is generally necessary for such measurements in order to eliminate transient effects); - inspection of and hydrostatic pressure tests on the primary pressure boundary; - recording of system transients and their comparison with the assumptions made in the safety analysis report, where appropriate; - testing of the operability and tightness of closure devices that are part of the pressure boundaries; - monitoring of leak detection systems (such as instruments for process and area monitoring, temperature detectors, acoustic detection equipment); - monitoring to ensure that transition temperature requirements (for example, reference nil-ductility) are satisfied; - monitoring of the chemical quality of the primary and secondary reactor coolants as appropriate; - monitoring of samples of reactor pressure vessel components that are subject to irradiation.

-9.12.
-Surveillance measures necessary to verify the containment integrity include, but are not necessarily limited to:
+- prior to loading into the core; this inspection (see Ref.
+[12]) may include visual, metrological and more sophisticated methods (such as helium tests); - monitoring of thermal and hydraulic conditions such as flow, temperature, pressure and gross and local power, in order to ensure compliance with operational limits and conditions; - monitoring of the reactor coolant's activity and chemical composition (for example, by sample analysis); - appropriate inspection of irradiated fuel before reuse, storage or transport (for example, by visual inspection or leak tests); - monitoring of the activity and chemistry of water or gas in the irradiated fuel storage facilities; - monitoring for discharges of radioactive material to the environment. - 9.11.
+Surveillance measures that should be taken to verify the integrity and assess the residual service life of the pressure boundary for the primary reactor coolant include, but are not necessarily limited to: - leak rate measurements, for example, by measuring the flow of make-up water to the primary coolant system or the flow to the leakage collection sump (a steady state condition is generally necessary for such measurements in order to eliminate transient effects); - inspection of and hydrostatic pressure tests on the primary pressure boundary; - recording of system transients and their comparison with the assumptions made in the safety analysis report, where appropriate; - testing of the operability and tightness of closure devices that are part of the pressure boundaries; - monitoring of leak detection systems (such as instruments for process and area monitoring, temperature detectors, acoustic detection equipment); - monitoring to ensure that transition temperature requirements (for example, reference nil-ductility) are satisfied; - monitoring of the chemical quality of the primary and secondary reactor coolants as appropriate; - monitoring of samples of reactor pressure vessel components that are subject to irradiation. - 9.12.
+Surveillance measures necessary to verify the containment integrity include, but are not necessarily limited to: - leak rate tests performed on the containment; - tests of penetration seals and closure devices such as air locks and valves that are part of the boundaries, to demonstrate their leaktightness and, where appropriate, their operability;

-- -leak rate tests performed on the containment; - tests of penetration seals and closure devices such as air locks and valves that are part of the boundaries, to demonstrate their leak_tightness and, where appropriate, their operability; - inspections for structural integrity (such as those performed on liner and prestressing tendons); - monitoring of conditions within the containment such as temperature, pressure and atmospheric composition.
+- inspections for structural integrity (such as those performed on liner and prestressing tendons); - monitoring of conditions within the containment such as temperature, pressure and atmospheric composition. - 9.13.

-9.13.
 The surveillance programme should include periodic tightness checks, pressure tests and/or leak tests of all systems of which parts are located outside the containment and which could contain highly radioactive liquids or gases in the event of an accident.
-Examples of such systems are:

-- residual heat removal systems;

-- safety injection systems;

-- containment spray systems;

-- chemical and volume control systems;

-- treatment systems for radioactive fluid waste; - core spray systems (for boiling water reactors)
+Examples of such systems are: - residual heat removal systems, - safety injection systems, - containment spray systems, - chemical and volume control systems, - treatment systems for radioactive fluid waste, - core spray systems (for boiling water reactors). - 9.14.

-Suppression post systems

-9.14.
 The surveillance programme should include tightness checks, leak tests of all other systems and components designed to contain radioactive materials, or continuous testing as appropriate.